Hampstead Village Walking Tour

 Our London Walks Hampstead Village guides have such a wealth of knowledge about this area (and more).
 It means that you learn an awful lot in a small space of time.
 On a self-guided walk, you’d have to get stuck into Hampstead many times over a period of years to discover as much, and it wouldn’t be as much fun.

 This arty suburb has attracted creatives for centuries.
-We’ll point out some houses of the famous (alive and dead) including John Constable, Boy George, H.G Wells, Wilkie Collins, Kenneth Clark, Kingsley Amis, Mr Bean, Ricky Gervais, Gerald DuMaurier and his daughter Daphne DuMaurier, Kenneth Clark, John Le Carre, Elizabeth Taylor and Richard Burton, Judi Dench… the list just goes on and on.
+We’ll point out some houses of the famous residents (alive and dead) including John Constable, Boy George, H.G Wells, Wilkie Collins, Kenneth Clark, Kingsley Amis, Mr Bean, Ricky Gervais, Gerald DuMaurier and his daughter Daphne DuMaurier, Kenneth Clark, John Le Carre, Elizabeth Taylor and Richard Burton, Judi Dench… the list just goes on and on.
+You’ll find more famous names in the beautiful churchyard on Church Row too.

-John Keats started to write poetry here in The Vale of Health.
+John Keats started to write poetry here in The Vale of Heath.
 John Constable painted skylines and his view of St Paul’s Cathedral from here.

 You’ll see Fenton House, the oldest grand house in Hampstead, it’s a National Trust property.
 Then there’s Admiral’s House, built by a retired Navy Lieutenant (not an admiral at all).
 John Constable lived nearby and featured it in a painting too.
 P L Travers gained inspiration here that influenced the Mary Poppins story.